gyuujiru1212112/real-time-chat-app/README.md

 #### Commands available inside a chat session
   - `:help` - Show chat command options.
   - `:exit` - Leave the chat and return to main app command line.
+  - `:history` - Show the last 10 messages in the chat.

 ### Server